robinkarim/Production-Book/docs/ini/ini-getting-started.rst

 	Please contact us on support@cirrent.com if your device runs RTOS.

-	Note: CIRRENT™ Agent is already pre-installed on a select range of INFINEON products, including INFINEON AIROC™ Wi-Fi.

 * | Onboard your device with CIRRENT™ Cloud
   | The CIRRENT™ Cloud facilitates device authentication for your single device or fleet of devices.
 Every device that sends INI data to the CIRRENT™ Cloud must first complete an onboarding process.
 See the next section for more details about onboarding.